-January is the month for making (and breaking!)
-New Year’s resolutions.
-Here are some top tips for resolutions for the feed room to keep your feed and your horses in great shape for the year ahead.
+January is the month for making goals and resolutions for the New Year.
+Here are some top tips for resolutions for your feed and tack rooms to keep your feed and your horses in great shape for the year ahead.

 Write it down

 New Year’s resolutions are a perfect excuse to create a list.
 And all list lovers need a whiteboard, and several coloured markers!
 A clear list showing what each horse gets at each feed time will prevent mistakes particularly in busy yards but are also useful in small yards for those days you need to delegate.

 Correct storage of feeds will be a big benefit in the long term.
 Keep feed bags dry, store off the ground and away from walls, particularly external walls that may become damp.
 Try to have a dedicated feed room or area.
 It’s always best if the feed room can be closed, this will prevent dogs urinating on bags and escaped Houdini type ponies gorging on the entire contents of the feed room.

 Managing rodents is always a challenge, particularly where large amounts of feed are kept.
 Storing feed in rodent-proof containers, specialised feed bins, repurposed feed bins, freezers etc will help keep the little furry creatures away.
 Use all the feed in a bin and clean it out before adding another bag.
 This prevents a build-up of old feed at the bottom of the bin that may become stale and mouldy.
 Clean, wash and dry the bins properly on a regular basis.
 Storing the feed in the bag in the bin is best but is not practical in large yards where it is much easier to pour several bags into bigger bins.